Southern California University of Health Sciences: Academics

+Master's Programs

+SCU offers five master's degree programs: Master of Acupuncture and Chinese Herbal Medicine, each of which are regarded by the mainstream medicine and science communities as pseudoscience; Master of Science in Medical Science; Master of Science in Genetic Counseling; Master of Science in Human Genetics & Genomics; and Master of Science: Physician Assistant.

-The College of Acupuncture and Oriental Medicine is a nine-trimester program fully accredited by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM), the recognized accrediting agency for the approval acupuncture and oriental medicine programs.
+The College of Acupuncture and Traditional Chinese Medicine, both of which are regarded by the mainstream medicine and science communities as pseudoscience, is a nine-trimester program accredited by the Accreditation Commission for Acupuncture and Herbal Medicine (ACAHM), the recognized accrediting agency for the approval acupuncture and oriental medicine programs.
 It is also approved by the California Acupuncture Board.

+Undergraduate Program

+The university's College of Science and Integrative Health provides a Bachelor of Science in Health Sciences degree, offering a comprehensive undergraduate science curriculum.

+Certificates and Online Courses

-In addition to LACC and the College of Eastern Medicine, SCUHS is home to two Ayurvedic certificate programs: a wellness educator program and an Ayurvedic practitioner program.
+SCUHS is also home to two Ayurvedic certificate programs: a wellness educator program and an Ayurvedic practitioner program.
 The Ayurvedic practitioner program is supported by the California Association of Ayurvedic Medicine and the National Ayurvedic Medical Association.
 Currently there are no official licenses in the United States to practice Ayurveda.

-The school also offers certification and continuing education in massage therapy.

-As of 2018, the ARC-PA has granted Accreditation – Provisional status to the Master in Science: Physician Assistant program at SCUHS.
+Additional certificate and continuing education offerings include Graduate Certificates in Human Genetics & Genomics, Pre-Genetic Counseling, and Health Education, along with accelerated science courses and specialized short courses in Ayurveda.

 Location

-SCU is located in the suburb of Whittier, 20 miles southeast of Los Angeles.
-Whittier borders Orange County.
+SCU is located in the suburbs of East Whittier, 20 miles southeast of Los Angeles.
+East Whittier borders Orange County and Los Angeles County border lines.
+SCUHS' Arizona campus is located in Tempe, AZ.